 Is your baby belly growing in unison with increasing summer temps?
 While there are some perks to a summer pregnancy — like spending the long days outdoors, stone fruit and vitamin D — the dog days of summer can exacerbate some not-so-pleasant pregnancy symptoms.
-Here are our tips to keep cool and comfortable this season.
+Here are our summer pregnancy tips to stay cool and comfortable this season.

 Check your tags!

 Wear loose clothing made out of breathable, natural fibers, like linen and cotton, and avoid synthetic fabrics, like nylon or polyester.
 This allows your body to perspire to release heat, like nature intended.
 Stick to light-colors to help reflect the summer sun, dark colors will absorb heat — and warm you up.

 *It’s good practice to avoid synthetics fabrics, especially when you’re expecting.
 Man-made fabrics, like acrylic, polyester, rayon, acetate and nylon, are often treated with harmful chemicals during production.
 The skin is the body’s largest living organ.
 It’s highly porous, allowing for harmful toxins and chemicals to be absorbed into the bloodstream and remain in human tissue for a long time.

 The number one way to stay cool while pregnant is to stay hydrated!
 Keep sipping water (you need extra, anyhow, when you’re expecting) to keep your body sweating.
 Yes— sweating.
 When sweat evaporates, it cools the body and helps regulate your core body temperature.
 You may even want to consider making the switch to a natural deodorant, like our award-winning USDA organic Jasmine & Grapefruit Organic Deodorant Spray!